dfintha/yauix/README.md

   tracker, and increase the font size of it slightly.
 - Show the sell price and item level in item tooltips.
 - Show the creature family of creatures where applicable.
+- Show the IDs of units and items where applicable.

 ## License